The Differences Between Hook-Up Sex, Marital Sex, and Making Love

 Did that title get your attention?
 No, this isn't a "bait and switch."
 It really is about the differences between "hook-up sex," "marital sex," and "making love."
 I've found that confusion about those differences play out in many of the conflicts people experience in their sexual-romantic relationships, no matter what their ages or kinds of relationships.

 First, some clarification about what I mean by each term.
 "Hook-up sex" refers to a purely physical encounter.
 "Marital sex" is the kind of sex life that most committed couples tend to have—married or not, straight or gay.
 And "making love" is a different kind of experience that transcends both of the other two kinds.

-That is, the three kinds of sexual relationships occur on different planes, different levels of integration between your physical, animal being, and your relational and spiritual beings.
+That is, the three kinds of sexual relationships occur on different planes, with different levels of integration between your physical, animal being, and your relational and spiritual beings.
 The kind of sexual life you have—and its conflicts—are embedded in the overall relationship you learn and how you "practice" it with your partner.
 I've described some of these connections in my previous posts on our adolescent model of love, the soul mate, and the positive power of "indifference."
 Most relationships limit the capacity for "making love."

 "You know how there's good sex, great sex, and then really great sex?
 That's what it was like with her!"
 With gleaming eyes, Ken was telling me about his latest sexual encounter.
 He was a 44-year-old trust fund guy who lived with his mother and had never married.
 He entered therapy because he wanted to learn why he hadn't been able to form a lasting relationship.